romellfudi/CircleCiSample/README.md

 When your Android/Gradle project its ready, need  register application on CircleCi.

-In this tutorial we use bitbucket repository, but work similary on Github, CircleCi need a *yml file* to connect with gradle whole put on  '.circleci/':
+In this tutorial we use Github Repository, CircleCi need a *yml file* to connect with gradle whole put on  '.circleci/':

 > ./circleci/config.yml